-Response: We have also looked at uncoupling proteins in the muscle and epididymal adipose tissue.
-We observed an increase in muscle UCP2 in the MCP230-exposed mice and a small increase in UCP1 in the eWAT.
-There were no other changes in UCPs.
-As skeletal muscle UCP2 and UCP3 are relevant to our oxidative stress hypothesis (which we have expanded on in the revised manuscript), we have included this data in our revised manuscript.
-We do not think that changes in UCP’s are able to explain the reduction in energy expenditure we observe in the MCP230-exposed mice, as increased uncoupling would be expected to increase O2 consumption, rather than cause a reduction.
-The new figure is reported here, for your convenience.
+We have looked at uncoupling proteins in the muscle and epididymal adipose tissue.
+We observed an increase in muscle Ucp2 mRNA in the MCP230-exposed mice and a small decrease in Ucp1 mRNA in the eWAT.
+There were no other changes in UCPs (Ucp3 mRNA was not significantly altered in muscle lysates).
+Based on these new data, we do not think that decreases in UCP’s are able to explain the reduction in energy expenditure observed in the MCP230-exposed mice, as increased uncoupling in muscle would be expected to increase O2 consumption, rather than cause a reduction.
+As skeletal muscle Ucp2 and Ucp3 are relevant to our oxidative stress data (which we have expanded upon in the revised manuscript), we have included this data in our revised submission.
+The new figure is also reported here, for your convenience.